saucelabs/sauce-togo/website/docs/OVERVIEW.md

 [docker-selenium](https://github.com/seleniumhq/docker-selenium/) is useful to get a local Selenium Grid that records videos per test working out of the box.
 However, it is troublesome to manage, store and visualize all the generated files when executing tests.
-Moreover, providing, analytics, and integrations based on tests results is a complicated task that needs a expert development team to get it done.
+Moreover, providing, analytics, and integrations based on tests results is a complicated task that needs an expert development team to get it done.

 Sauce To Go has 3 main goals: